Intuit Dome

-Intuit Dome is an indoor arena under construction in Inglewood, California.
-Located south of SoFi Stadium, it will be the future home of the Los Angeles Clippers of the NBA (NBA), moving from the Crypto.com Arena.
+Intuit Dome is an indoor arena in Inglewood, California, United States.
+The arena is located south of the other major Inglewood sports venues, SoFi Stadium and the Kia Forum.
+It is the home venue of the Los Angeles Clippers of the National Basketball Association (NBA).
+The Clippers previously played games at Crypto.com Arena, a venue the team shared with the Los Angeles Lakers of the NBA and the Los Angeles Kings of the National Hockey League (NHL), from the 1999–2000 season through the 2023–24 season.

-After the Clippers were required to acquire another Inglewood venue, The Forum (the Lakers' former home arena), to settle a legal dispute with The Madison Square Garden Company that sought to block its construction, a groundbreaking ceremony for the new arena was held on September 17, 2021, with construction expected to be completed in 2024.
+The arena had a groundbreaking ceremony on September 17, 2021.
+It opened on August 15, 2024, ahead of the 2024–25 NBA season, and it is currently the newest arena in the NBA.
+The arena will serve as a basketball venue during the 2028 Summer Olympics.

 History

-Negotiations, Clippers previous arena history

-In 2017, the city of Inglewood approved an exclusive negotiating agreement with the Los Angeles Clippers to build a new, basketball-specific arena for the team, which would be located across from the then-under construction SoFi Stadium.
-The Clippers had not had their own arena since they left the Los Angeles Memorial Sports Arena for Staples Center (now Crypto.com Arena), which they share with the Los Angeles Lakers and the NHL's Kings.
+In 2017, the City of Inglewood approved an exclusive negotiating agreement with the Los Angeles Clippers to build a new, basketball-specific arena for the team, which would be located across from the then-under construction SoFi Stadium.
+The Clippers had not had their own arena since they left the Los Angeles Memorial Sports Arena in 1999 for Staples Center (now Crypto.com Arena), which they shared with the Los Angeles Lakers and the NHL's Los Angeles Kings.

 Throughout the team's history, it never had any tangible ownership interest in any of its home arenas.
-The Clippers instead rented its previous venues in Buffalo's Memorial Auditorium as the Braves, where it held low priority beneath the Sabres and Canisius college basketball, then San Diego's Sports Arena when they became the Clippers, followed by the L.A.
-Sports Arena.
+The Clippers instead rented its previous venues in Buffalo's Memorial Auditorium (as the Braves), where it held low priority beneath the Sabres and Canisius College's basketball program, then San Diego's Sports Arena when they became the Clippers, followed by the Los Angeles Memorial Sports Arena.

-Its current deal with Crypto.com Arena, which besides allowing for a different Clipper court, requires a 'neutralization' process before and after each game to cover up Laker achievements, banners and sponsorships, along with its own court lighting pattern, and in tightly-scheduled weekends with both the Kings and/or musical concerts in addition to the Lakers, often requires that process to occur within a three to four hour window (along with cleanup of the seating bowl from the previous event).
+Its previous deal with Crypto.com Arena (formerly Staples Center) allowed for a different Clipper court, and required a 'neutralization' process before and after each game to cover up and then restore Laker achievements, banners and sponsorships, along with setting its own court lighting pattern.
+In tightly-scheduled weekends, which included Kings games and musical concerts in addition to the Lakers, the process was often completed within a three to four hour window, including cleanup of the seating bowl from the previous event.
 Clippers owner Steve Ballmer saw the construction of a dedicated arena for the team as being a high priority.